I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 These gardens are meant to be enjoyed by walking through them.
 Baby strollers are allowed but no other form of accommodation such as skateboards, bicycles, and the like.
 Pets are not allowed except for guide dogs.
 There is to be no smoking on the grounds.

 They do charge fees to enter the gardens, but the charge is nominal and helps to maintain and further develop these gardens.
 Parking for those arriving in their vehicles is free.
 The entrance fees depend upon the time of year, April 1st through September 30th, being the most expensive.
-As of August of 2019, the fees are as follows:

 If you enjoy nature in a more natural setting, consider visiting these gardens if you are ever in Vancouver, Canada.
 I would heartily recommend spending some leisure time there.